When Your Child Has Congenital Muscular Torticollis

 How is congenital muscular torticollis treated?

 Congenital muscular torticollis most often goes away on its own by the time the child is 1 year of age.
-During this time, exercises help the muscle stretch.
+During this time, exercises help stretch the muscle.
 Your child may see a physical therapist (PT) for stretching.
 The PT will also teach you exercises to do with your child at home.
 The PT can teach you how to put the child in positions that force them to stretch the muscle on their own and they may teach you some specific stretching exercises.
+If conservative measures don't work, surgery may be advised.

 The child should see the doctor for regular checkups to make sure no further problems have developed.